magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-button.md

 ## Overview

-The Button component allows performing a list of predefined actions when user clicks on the corresponding button.
-It's default display mode is the HTML `<button>` element which be configured to display a link.
+The Button component allows user to perform a list of predefined actions by clicking on the corresponding button.
+Its default display mode is the HTML `<button>` element, which be configured to display a link.

 ## Configuration options